Knights Plaza

 Knights Plaza at University of Central Florida, commonly referred to as Knights Plaza, is an athletic village and shopping center on the main campus of the University of Central Florida in Orlando, Florida, United States.
-The plaza consists of housing for more than 2,000 students in four towers, 183000 sqft of commercial space, the 10,000-seat CFE Arena, and the 2,300-seat Venue at UCF Arena.
+The plaza consists of housing for more than 2,000 students in four towers, 183000 sqft of commercial space, the 10,000-seat Addition Financial Arena, and the 2,300-seat Venue at UCF Arena.
 The design of the plaza and its mixed use appeal to students, faculty, and surrounding residents, making it a popular community destination.

 Facilities

 Athletics

 Knights Plaza contains many venues to accommodate events of all sizes and forms: